 The above guide is intended as a very quick round-up of the (in my opinion) top sites and attractions in Belgrade.
 However, if you need a bit more inspiration and information then do read on for a list of some of the best bars, clubs, and restaurants I found in Belgrade.

 There are now plenty of decent hostels around Belgrade.
 Many of them are within walking distance of the central bus station although ascending the steep hill may be a struggle with your heavy bags.
-The most popular is Balkan Soul which organises acceptable pub crawls.
+The most popular hostel in Belgrade is perhaps Balkan Soul which organises acceptable pub crawls.

 Green Studio Lounge, Chill House, Hostel Che, Karavan Inn, El Diablo Hostel Belgrade, New Hostel Belgrade, Manga Hostel , Hostel Bongo, Sun Hostel, Balkan Soul Hostel ,Hostel Goodnight Grooves ,Hostel Play ,White Owl Hostel, City Break, Bed N Beer, Hostel Beogranjika, Hostel Home Sweet Home, Hostel Fair, Downtown Central Hostel, Green Studio, Stella Di Notte, Hedonist Hostel, Hostel Friends.

-There are also lots of high spec Air B n B options for.
+There are also lots of high spec Air B n B options for rent.
 You can get a decent room for $25 per night so this is certainly worth considering if you are not travelling alone – if you are alone then you may want a hostel in order to make some friends.

-I guess there are also hotels but I never use them.
+I guess there are also hotels in Belgrade but I never use them.
 Feel free to fill me in on this.

 Couchsurfing is established in Belgrade and may be worth trying.
 It has not reached the cynical, saturation point of western Europe so you may very well have look finding a host.
 However, I did try it in other parts of Serbia and failed to get a response from anybody.

-As I said earlier, Serbian food is hearty and carniverous.
+As I said earlier, Serbian food is hearty and carnivorous.
 If you are a Westerner you will find it cheap and be able to eat more or less wherever you please.
 As well as Serbian food you will find falafel, pizza slices and decent burrito’s which come in useful for vegetarians.
 Food in Belgrade is not quite as diverse as in other European cities and the vegan/vegetarianism movement is only making slow inroads.

-Kalemegdanska Terasa – is situated inside the Kalmagedan Fortress and Park and offers local specialists.
+Kalemegdanska Terasa – is situated inside the Kalmagedan Fortress and Park and offers local specialists and Serbian food standards.
 If you are headed up to the Fortress for sunset then this could be a perfect place to get dinner.

 Restoran Vodenica – is a floating restaurant.
-It is one the barge boats docked near the old tow and specializes in fish dishes.
+It is one the barge boats docked near the old town and specializes in fish dishes.

-Restoran Oliva – Situated in the new town, Oliva was one of the first vegetarian restaurants in Belgrade and remains amongst the best.
+Restoran Oliva – Situated in the new town, Oliva was one of the first vegetarian restaurants in the city (if not Serbia) and remains amongst the best vegetarian restaurants in Belgrade.

 The local Serbian beer is called Lav which is cheap and average.
 Other Balkan beers are also available and equally cheap and well worth sampling.
-Serbian wine is surpisingly OK and comes in big bottles (look for the ones with images of Medieval Princes on) which means its great value.
-The local firewater is Raike and will give you a black out and a sore head if not handled responsibly.
+Serbian wine is surprisingly OK and comes in big bottles (look for the ones with images of Medieval Princes on) which means its great value.
+The local firewater is Raike and will give you a blackout and a sore head if not handled responsibly.